djboni/zig-raylib/README.md

 So I created this project as a reference for me in the future and also for other people who is struggling to do the same.

-Zig is in development, changing quite a bit, and it is not well documented yet, so it was hard to fit all the bits in the right places.

-With this project we can just `zig build run` our way to a working Raylib project.
+With this project we can just clone and `zig build run` our way to a working Raylib project.

-Versions:
+## Versions

 - Raylib 5.5
 - Zig 0.13.0